A severe storm in 2016 impacted the area, resulting in the loss of the dune and its vegetation.

 Dune restoration examples at Shoreham Road, South Brighton taken in 1985 and 2018.
 Photos courtesy City of Holdfast Bay.

-The project to re-establish the Semaphore South dunes using sand from north of the Largs Bay jetty is a one-off trial project.
+The project to re-establish the Semaphore South dunes using sand from north of the Largs Bay jetty was a one-off trial project.
 However, as has occurred in the past, the seaward part of the Semaphore South dunes will erode from time to time and will require periodic replenishment with smaller amounts of sand to maintain the foredune area that is directly exposed to coastal processes.
-The sand used to replenish Semaphore South in the past has been moved back from the area around Semaphore jetty.

 Sand from the Semaphore South breakwater was used to top up the dunes in March/April 2021.